 Ideally, you could set up a separate page to explain every popular term within your niche.
 Make a list of as many terms as you can think of, and start writing a piece of content of around 300 words per term.

 Give them some time to gain traction.
 Check back 4 weeks later which terms get organic traffic.
-Next, make a dedicated blog post about the most popular terms (1000+ words) to attract even more traffic.
+Next, make a dedicated blog post about the most popular terms (1000+ words) to drive more traffic to your website.

 Don’t forget to 301-redirect the old glossary pages to the new ones to prevent two of your pages competing for the same keyword.

 We tried this tactic ourselves with great success.
 We never expected to get 2500 visits per month from people looking for ‘closed ended questions’.